Mike Clark (defensive end)

-Michael Hugh Clark (born March 30, 1959) is an American former college and professional football player who was a defensive end in the National Football League (NFL) and United States Football League (USFL) for five seasons during the 1980s.
-Clark played college football for the University of Florida, and thereafter, he played professionally for the Washington Redskins, the San Francisco 49ers and the Tampa Bay Buccaneers of the NFL, and the Tampa Bay Bandits of the USFL.
+Michael Hugh Clark (born March 30, 1959) is an American former professional football player who was a defensive end for five seasons in the National Football League (NFL) and United States Football League (USFL) during the 1980s.
+Clark played college football for the Florida Gators, and thereafter, he played professionally for the Washington Redskins, the San Francisco 49ers and the Tampa Bay Buccaneers of the NFL, and the Tampa Bay Bandits of the USFL.

-Early years
+Early life

-Clark was born in Dothan, Alabama in 1959.
+Clark was born in Dothan, Alabama, in 1959.
 He attended Graceville High School in Graceville, Florida, where he played high school football for the Graceville Tigers.

 College career

-Clark accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Doug Dickey and coach Charley Pell's Florida Gators football teams from 1977 to 1980.
+Clark accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Doug Dickey and coach Charley Pell's Gators teams from 1977 to 1980.
 During Clark's senior season in 1980, he was a member of the Gators team that posted the biggest one-year turnaround in the history of NCAA Division I football—from 0–10–1 in 1979 to an 8–4 bowl team in 1980.